dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

  Cooking oil | 1 tablespoon
  Chilli Powder | 1 tablespoon
  Salt | as per taste
- Corriander |  garnish
+ Corriander | finely chopped to garnish

-## Pre-requisites for preparing Paneer Butter Masala:
+### Pre-requisites for preparing Paneer Butter Masala:
-- Soak cashews in Lukewarm water for an hour before starting the recipe
+- 	Soak cashews in lukewarm water for 20 minutes before starting the recipe.
--	Chop 250 grams paneer into bite size cubes
+-	Chop 250 grams paneer into bite size cubes.
--	Peel ginger skin and finely chop ginger and garlic
+-	Peel ginger skin and finely chop it along with garlic cloves and.
--	Coarsely slice Onion and chop Tomatoes
+-	Coarsely slice Onion and coarsely chop tomato to cook and blend.

-## Step by Step instructions on preparation of Paneer Butter Masala:
+### Step by Step instructions to prepare Paneer Butter Masala:
 1. Heat 2 tablespoon Oil in a pan over medium flame and add finely chopped Garlic and Ginger.
 Sauté for a minute until the raw flavour disappears.
-2. Add coarsely sliced Onion, chopped Tomatoes, soaked cashews to the same pan and stir occasionally until Tomatoes softens and cover the pan for about 4 – 5 minutes.
+2. Add coarsely sliced Onion, chopped Tomatoes, soaked cashews to the same pan and stir occasionally until Tomatoes softens and cover the pan for about *5 minutes*.
-3. Remove the pan out of heat to let it cool down to roam temperature and blend the mixture into a smooth paste.
+3. Remove the pan out of heat and let it cool down to roam temperature.
+4.	 blend the mixture into a smooth paste.
-4. Melt 3 tablespoon Butter in the same pan and add 1 tablespoon chilli powder.
+5. Melt 3 tablespoon Butter in the same pan and add 1 tablespoon chilli powder.
-5. Add the smooth paste, salt to taste and cover the pan with a lid for 10 minutes.
+6. Add the smooth paste, salt to taste and cover the pan with a lid for *10 minutes*.
-6. After 10 minutes remove the lid, add chopped fresh paneer and cook for a minute.
+7. After 10 minutes remove the lid, add chopped fresh paneer and cook for a minute.
-7. Remove the curry from heat and garnish with freshly chopped corriander.
-Delicious Paneer Butter Masala is ready to serve
+8. Remove the curry from heat and garnish with freshly chopped corriander.
+9. Delicious Paneer Butter Masala is ready to be served.

-	> [!Tip:]
+	> Tip:
-	> You can replace paneer with variety of vegetables to try out different varients of curry.
+	> You can replace paneer with a ===variety of vegetables=== to try out different varients of curry.

-## Benefits
+### Benefits